HeadBodyScript/gravestone-dungeons.github.io/data/readme.md

 do all the entity stuff
 ● Nerf base mana regen
 ● Fix arcane = mana regen
+Fix companions
+ ┗ companions can be summoned by anyone, 1 at the time ┗ ?some companions are class exclusive but can be traded

 # IDEAS
 ● Make an enchantment that stores up node buffs